GDSC-IAU/Selection-Project/readme.md

 ```

 ![Alt text](/readme/image5.png)

+- If you have any red checks, follow the flutter doctor instructions to fix them.
+Or follow the below checklist.

 #### MacOS: The following is a checklist of everything you need to have done before continuing with the project 👍🏽🫡